This website uses cookies to ensure you get the best experience and security on our website.

 Activities promoted by our establishments

 All of our establishments are working toward solving sustainability issues from the bottom up.
-Each establishment's initiatives are reported to the SDGs Committee, and the president recognizes good efforts once a year.
+Each establishment‘s initiatives are reported to the Sustainability Committee, and the president recognizes good efforts once a year.

 Initiatives for next-generation laws